 I have a decent collection of the classics that I was able to lend her and they watched one movie a week leading up to their vacation.
 She’d been able to watch Princess Aurora in Sleeping Beauty, Cinderella, Dumbo, Snow White and Alice In Wonderland.

-A few days after the trip, my friend asked me if I had Mary Poppins because her niece had met her outside Jolly Holiday Bakery and had no idea who she was…but she was smitten because Mary Poppins took her by the hand and told her, “Spit Spot” as they walked together down Main Street U.S.A!
+A few days after the trip, my friend asked me if I had Mary Poppins because her niece had met her outside Jolly Holiday Bakery and had no idea who she was!
+But now she was smitten because Mary Poppins took her by the hand and told her, “Spit Spot” as they walked together down Main Street U.S.A!

 Rides at Disneyland Based on Movies